PalisadoesFoundation/talawa-admin/.github/pull_request_template.md

 Fixes #<!--Add related issue number here.-->

+**Code Quality Checklist:**

+- [ ] I have implemented all relevant CodeRabbit AI suggestions
+- [ ] I have written tests for the changes made in this PR
+- [ ] The test coverage meets or exceeds the current coverage threshold (~90-95%)

 **Did you add tests for your changes?**

 <!--Yes or No. Note: Add unit tests or automation tests for your code.-->